 At a glance

-- The EU Digital COVID Certificate is valid throughout the EU as proof that you have been vaccinated against COVID-19.
+- The Digital COVID Certificate is valid throughout the EU as proof that you have been vaccinated against COVID-19.

 What is the EU Digital COVID Certificate?

 Important: The EU Digital COVID Certificate should not be confused with the electronic certificate of vaccination.
-The EU Digital COVID Certificate currently only proves you are protected against COVID-19.
+The Digital COVID Certificate only proves you are protected against COVID-19.
 The electronic certificate of vaccination, on the other hand, is part of the electronic patient record (ePA) and a digital version of the entire yellow certificate of vaccination.

-How do people get the EU Digital COVID Certificate?
+Where can people get the EU Digital COVID Certificate?

 How does mobile usage work?